Leaving Canada (emigrants)

 Receiving benefits and credits

 It's important that you tell the Canada Revenue Agency the date you leave Canada.
 Generally, as a non-resident, you are not eligible to receive:

 - the goods and services tax/harmonized sales tax (GST/HST) credit; and

-- the Canada child tax benefit (CCTB) payments (including those payments from certain related provincial or territorial programs); and
+- the Canada child benefit (CCB) payments (including those payments from certain related provincial or territorial programs).

 If you receive such credits or payments after you leave Canada, contact the International and Ottawa Tax Services Office immediately.

 Forms and publications